Goldrunner: Gameplay

 Goldrunner is a freely vertically scrolling shooter game where it is possible to fly back and forth as in Defender.
 The player steers a golden spaceship equipped with two laser cannons, flying over huge ring worlds whose structures must be destroyed.
 The ship has a speed booster to accelerate.

 Legacy

 The immediate follow-on, Goldrunner II, offered a similar aesthetic to the original title.
 A third entry in the series was planned, entitled Goldrunner 3D.
 This was to mark a departure from the traditional 2D scrolling shooter format with a radical new look and gameplay.
 Trailed as early as 1989, the project suffered significant delays however, finally seeing release under Ocean as Epic in 1992.

+Reception

+Rich Teverbaugh of Antic in November 1988 praised Goldrunner II's "flawless execution" and "twist" unusual gameplay.
+While criticizing the skimpy documentation, he concluded that it "is a worthwhile addition to the library of any gamer who yearns for something different".